codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 {:start="4"}
 1. For side-by-side comparison and a detailed view, switch to **Split** view, and clear **Compact diff**.

-## View deployment configuration summary for selected Argo CD application
+## View deployment and configuration summary for selected Argo CD application

 View deployment, definition, and event information for the selected application in a centralized location through the Quick View.
 A read-only view, the Quick View displays information on the application state and location, labels and annotations, parameters, sync options, manifest, status and sync events.